DeloitteDigitalUK/jira-agile-metrics/README.md

         Burnup forecast chart target: 100 # items to complete in total; by default uses the current size of the backlog Burnup forecast chart deadline: 2018-06-01 # deadline date, in ISO format; if not set, no deadline is drawn.
         Burnup forecast chart deadline confidence: .85 # percentile to use to compare forecast to deadline

+To only show the 30 most recent days in the chart:

+        Burnup forecast window: 30

 ## More details about the configuration file format